 In April 2011, we formally applied for organic certification of the entire Avignonesi estate.
 This started a mandatory 3-year certification period during which we must observe all the principles of organic viticulture.
-A recent purchase of new vineyards in Montepulciano means we will be granted full certification in 2015.
+The acquisition of additional vineyards in Montepulciano in 2011 and 2012 means we will be granted full certification in 2016.

 However, we have decided to go one step further and apply a biodynamic approach to our vineyards.
 This holistic and regenerative farming system focuses on the health of the soil, the integration of local flora and fauna, and biodiversity.